-- Time to first decision: initial decision without review, 3 days or less; with review, 48 days
+- Time to first decision: initial decision without review, 2 days or less (median); with review, 40 days (median)

 - Online First publication of all research articles

 - Online First manuscripts: acceptance to publication within 10 weeks

 - Highly selective peer review and editorial evaluation, with 12% acceptance rate

 Impact & Reach